moricho/moricho.github.io/index.md

 - September, 2022 - : Freelance
   - July, 2023 - Current: **Tech Lead at a crypto hedge fund**
     - Designed and developed a high performance and secure trading system using Rust, Solidity and GCP/GKE.
-    - CI/CD arrangements to improve development agility
+    - Developed CI/CD infrastructure to improve development agility using GitHub Actions and ArgoCD.
-    - Developing Observability infrastructure using Datadog, etc.
+    - Developed Observability infrastructure using Datadog.
     - Project management of a small team and code reviews.
 Responsible for improving the productivity of the developers and ensuring the quality and speed of the team's output.
     - Researched on MEV/Flashbots and incorporated them into actual strategies.
 Also doing research on relatively new DeFi protocols such as interest rates and perpetuals.
   - April, 2023 - November, 2023: **Software engineer at [Phi](https://twitter.com/phi_xyz)**